Russian Honey Cake Recipe

 What type of yeast should I use?

-What is the best loaf pan to use?
+What is the best bread pan to use?

 I use 1lb. loaf tins for my sandwich bread.
 It’s also the same tins I use for my Brown Butter Banana Bread and Pumpkin Bread recipe too.
 (Shop my affiliate link here)